mathjax/MathJax-docs/start.rst

 To put mathematics in your web page, you can use :term:`TeX` and :term:`LaTeX` notation, :term:`MathML` notation, :term:`AsciiMath` notation, or a combination of all three within the same page; the MathJax configuration tells MathJax which you want to use, and how you plan to indicate the mathematics when you are using TeX/LaTeX or AsciiMath notation.
-The configuration file used in the examples above tells MathJax to look for both TeX, AsciiMath, and MathML notation within your pages.
+The configuration file used in the examples above tells MathJax to look for three three formats (TeX, AsciiMath, and MathML) within your pages.
 Other configuration files tell MathJax to use only one of these input options or one of the other output options.
 These three formats are described in more detail below.

 .. _tex-and-latex-input: